Prison and parole

 Prisoners sentenced to a determinate sentence of more than 4 years in prison:

-- are eligible for parole at the half-way point of their sentence, and will be released automatically at the two thirds point of their sentence
+- are eligible to be considered for parole at the half-way point of their sentence

-- will be released within 6 months of the end of their sentence if they haven't already been given parole
+- will be released with 6 months left at the end of their sentence if they haven't already been given parole by that point

 - will be monitored in the community by social workers for the rest of their sentence

-- won't be entitled to early release if they need extra supervision or still pose a risk to the public
+- won't be entitled to automatic early release if they need extra supervision due to the risks they pose to the public

 Being released on parole means being released from prison but with certain conditions which have to be followed.